MarcellVokk/bfme-foundation-project/README.md

 Welcome to the official github repository of the Bfme Foundation Project!
 This project was created with one goal: to help finaly unite and bring together the BFME community.

+**The Bfme Foundation Project is a growing collaboration between multiple BFME teams and developer communities.**

 ## Members
-The Bfme Foundation Project is a growing collaboration between multiple BFME teams and developer communities.
+The Bfme Foundation Project is currently collaborating with...

-Members:
 - Online Battle Arena Team
 - Patch 2.22 Team (BFME1)
 - Patch 2.02 Team (ROTWK)